YouriBrosky/AngularTraining/_assignments/markdown/7.libraries/optional.md

 * [Prevent reimport of the CoreModule](https://angular.io/guide/singleton-services#prevent-reimport-of-the-coremodule)
 * [Bad practices](https://angular.io/guide/ngmodule-faq#q-why-bad)

 .
 Restructure the application with a `CoreModule`.
-What other mpdule that is imported into `BooksModule` can be moved to the `CoreModule`?
+What other module that is imported into `BooksModule` can be moved to the `CoreModule`?